mkeller3/FastGeoTable/README.md

 ### Description
 The delete column endpoint allows you to delete a column in an existing table in the database.

-Example: In the example below, we are deleting a column called `test` from the table `zip_centoids`.
+Example: In the example below, we are deleting a column called `test` from the table `zip_centroids`.

 ### Example Input
 ```json